C3-UC3M/c3-web/docs/resources/system.md

     - High-availability storage system featuring: Lustre FS, with 540TB of capacity and high redundancy; NFS with DRAM access, with 64TB of capacity.

-    - 100Gbps HDR Infiniband netowrk for compute and data.
+    - 100Gbps HDR Infiniband network for compute and data.